MeLLL-UFF/pip/README.md

-# pip
+# BLE
-Player Imitation Project
+Bomberman Learning Environment

 This project uses ML-Agent plugin for Unity3D version 0.5, so the prerequisites are: